-If you’re a glass half full kinda person, have you ever stopped to think what precisely is in the half that’s full?
-If it’s water, then there are probably a few ingredients you hadn’t counted on…
+Have you ever stopped to think what precisely is in a glass of water?
+Besides water, that is!
+Here, BIBO reveals how there could be a few ingredients you hadn’t counted on…

 There’s a lot more to water than just water.
 It may be clear, colourless and tasteless, but that doesn’t mean it’s nothing but hydrogen and oxygen molecules intertwining happily.